ChaelCodes/jekyll-twitch/README.md

 # Jekyll::Twitch

 This gem allows you to embed twitch clips in your Jekyll websites.
-It adds and registers a new twitch liquid tag that accepts a twitch clip url.
+It adds and registers a new twitch liquid tag that accepts a twitch clip, channel, broadcast, or highlight url.

 `{% twitch https://www.twitch.tv/chaelcodes/clip/SpoopySlipperyGrasshopperPogChamp %}`